James Vann Johnston Jr.: Priesthood

-In 2002, Johnston and two other priests, Reverends Kevin and John Dowling, saved a father and his two children while hiking in Glacier National Park in Montana.
-For their actions, the three priests were presented with the Citizen's Award for Bravery by the Secretary of the Interior, Gale Norton, on February 2, 2005.
+In 2002, Johnston and two other priests saved a man and his two children from falling over a waterfall in Glacier National Park in Montana.
+US Secretary of the Interior Gale Norton awarded them the Citizen's Award for Bravery in February 2005.
 Upon receiving the award, Johnston remarked, "We were all very surprised, partly because it happened two and a half years ago.
 We didn't think too many people were even aware of it."
+Johnston was named chancellor and moderator of the diocesan curia in 1996, and later pastor of Our Lady of Fatima Parish in Alcoa, Tennessee, in addition to his curial duties, in May 2007.

-Considered somewhat conservative in his views, Johnston supports the celebration of Tridentine Mass, but has said he does not "hold a great personal attachment to it" due to his relatively young age.
-He also supports the use of Gregorian chant and polyphony.
+Johnston supports the celebration of Tridentine Mass, but has said he does not "hold a great personal attachment to it" due to his relatively young age.
+He also supports the use of Gregorian chant and polyphony during mass.
 He has cited Dolly Parton, Chet Atkins, and Alan Jackson as some of his favorite musical artists.

 Bishop of Springfield-Cape Girardeau

-On January 24, 2008, Johnston was appointed the sixth bishop of the Diocese of Springfield-Cape Girardeau by Pope Benedict XVI.
+On January 24, 2008, Johnston was appointed the sixth bishop of Springfield-Cape Girardeau by Pope Benedict XVI.
 He later stated at a press conference, "I am eager to learn about the Church in Southern Missouri, and to become part of God's family here."
 Johnston also announced that, as bishop, he would:"Seek out those who have fallen away from the practice of their Catholic faith, reach out to the unchurched, and seek to meet brothers and sisters of other faith communities and churches on areas of common belief and shared concerns."
-Johnston received his episcopal consecration on March 31 from Archbishop Raymond Burke, with Archbishop Joseph Kurtz and Bishop John Leibrecht serving as co-consecrators.
-In May 2009, noting that President Barack Obama "has taken steps on multiple fronts to undermine the protection of innocent human life", Johnston said the decision of the University of Notre Dame to have Obama deliver the commencement speech at its graduation ceremony and receive an honorary degree was "saddening and bewildering."
-Johnston also said, "While we must pray for our president, respect his office, and acknowledge and support the good things he does to lead our nation, it is also our duty to make known our opposition to those actions and decisions that stand in direct opposition to the moral law and the foundational principals of America."Johnston criticized the treatment of Miss California Carrie Prejean, who placed second at Miss USA 2009 after being asked if she supported same-sex marriage and responding she did not.
-Johnston said the incident "...shows just how much American culture, in such a short time, has drifted away from the moorings that have given the nation strength and stability...[and] shows the fierce intolerance of many of those who advocate redefining marriage to include same-sex unions."
+Johnston received his episcopal consecration on March 31, 2008, from Archbishop Raymond Burke, with Archbishop Joseph Kurtz and Bishop John Leibrecht serving as co-consecrators.